buddhi1/MITIS-classification/README.md

 * Naive Bayes[3]

 ## How to Run the Models
+- Download MITIS dataset from <a href="https://www.kaggle.com/datasets/itsahmad/indoor-scenes-cvpr-2019">here</a>.
+Unzip the downloaded file and locate it outside master directory.
 - Create anaconda environment with the given yml file using
 ```
 conda env create -f environment.yml